 The Great Sand Dunes National Park & Preserve is home to the tallest dunes in North America.
 The park offers endless opportunities for fun and adventure through hiking, sand sledding, splashing in Medano Creek, wildlife watching, and more!
 Enjoy the views of Colorado’s beautiful Sangre de Cristo Mountains from this exquisite and unique Colorado ecosystem.
 Favorite hikes include the dunes themselves, Mosca Pass Trail and Zapata Falls.
 The Park offers campgrounds from $20/per night.
 Reservations can be made here.

 The Great Sand Dunes National Park & Preserve is just over a four hour-drive from Boulder.
 Entrance Fee is usually $15/car.
-The weekends of April 15/16 and April 22/23 admission is FREE.
+On Saturday, April 21, 2018 – admission is FREE.

 #3 Mesa Verde National Park

 Mesa Verde National Park offers a remarkable glimpse into the lives of the Ancestral Pueblo people of Southwestern Colorado, who made Mesa Verde their home for over 700 years (AD 550 to 1300).
 Mesa Verde National Park protects nearly 5,000 known archeological sites, including 600 cliff dwellings.
 Many of these beautifully preserved dwellings are available only for observation during the spring season.
 There are many hikes and scenic drives to enjoy these fascinating views.
 Stop by the Mesa Verde Visitor Center to inquire about seasonal openings, purchase tickets and learn more about the history of Mesa Verde.